lildude/gonefora.run/_drafts/2016-in-summary.md

 published: true
 ---

-Hey look at this, a summary of my 2016 year of training and racing, and it's only just over a month late 😁.
+Hey look at this, a summary of my 2016 year of training and racing, and it's only nearly two months late 😁.

 Lets start off with my training.